Andenes or platforms for agriculture in Peru

 Farmers and Ranchers

 Adopt agroecological practices.
 Expand the scale of your agroecological enterprises as much as possible.
 Participate in research.
 Join efforts that change policies and economic conditions to support agroecology.
-For more information see Regenerative Agriculture Nexus, Agroforestry Nexus, and Eating Plants Nexus.
+For more information, see Regenerative Agriculture Nexus, Agroforestry Nexus, Animal Integration Nexus, and Plant Diversity Nexus.
 Practices include:

 - Organic no-till is a combination of chemical-free and no-tillage agriculture, often achieved with the use of cover crops.